fermmm/group-date/README.md

 ## Running the project on your computer or server

-If you want to code first run
+### If you want to make code changes first run

 ```
 npm run dev
 ```

-This runs the server with error reporting and automatic restart.
+This runs the server with error reporting and automatic restart when the code changes.

-In windows
+### In windows

 ```
 npm run dev-win
 ```

-To run the server in production run
+### To run the server in production

 ```
 npm run start
 ```

+This runs everything, the database and the application logic.
+The database has a schedule of backups every day, week and month, also makes a backup when the applications exists and when application starts restores the backup if any.
+The database is memory only, so making backups in files is the way to not lose the information.

 **Optional**: Database visualizer application (see installation step 6 if it's not installed):